These simple Brown Butter Strawberry Muffins have such wonderful flavor. They make a great grab-and-go breakfast or a sweet snack.

 What You’ll Need

 - Unsalted butter – Browning butter gives these muffins wonderful flavor.
-As with most any melted butter, let it cool a bit before adding it to the other ingredients.
+As with most any melted butter used for baking, let it cool a bit before adding it to the other ingredients.

 - All-purpose flour – Measure by weight or use the spoon and sweep method.